Last Updated on August 28, 2023 by Maggie McKneely

-The one town that makes a perfect stop on your drive on Day 1 is Civita di Bagnoregio.
+The first town that makes a perfect stop on your drive on Day 1 is Civita di Bagnoregio.
 It’s actually a ghost town – the cliffs surrounding the city keep eroding, so it’s not safe or practical to live there.
 But it’s a fascinating place and is unlike anything else in Tuscany.
 It’s tiny, so it doesn’t take long to explore, but you’ll be happy you made the stop.

 Note: You have to park at the top (it’s permit-only parking at the bottom), and from there it’s about a mile down the road and then up the footpath into the town.

 Day 2: Florence

 No Tuscany itinerary is complete without two days spent in the magnificent city of Florence.
-But driving and parking in the city can be an expensive nightmare; the locals suggested we use the Tramvia instead, which turned out to be awesome.
+But driving and parking in the city can be an expensive nightmare; once you’re in Florence, it’s one of the most walkable cities in the world.
+But to get there, the locals suggested we use the Tramvia instead, which turned out to be awesome.
 Here’s how to do it:

 - Park at Viuzzo delle Case Nuovo, Florence